MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-new-hardware.md

 |Windows Server 2022| |
 |Azure Local|9.0|

-For VMs on Windows Server 2012 R2, Windows Server 2016, Windows Server 2019, and Windows Server 2022 update all VMs to the latest VM version supported on the source hardware first before running the Robocopy migration script.
+For VMs on Windows Server 2012 R2 or later, update all VMs to the latest VM version supported on the source hardware first before running the Robocopy migration script.
 This ensures all VMs are at least at version 5.0 for a successful VM import.

 For VMs on Windows Server 2008 SP1, Windows Server 2008 R2-SP1, and Windows 2012, the VM version will be less than version 5.0.
 These VMs also use an .xml file for configuration instead of an .vcmx file.
 As such, a direct import of the VM to Azure Local is not supported.
 In these cases, you have two options, as detailed in [Migrating older VMs](#migrating-older-vms).